-Estimate your expenses for the coming month, including fixed and variable expenses, and keeping in mind infrequent items such as oil changes and car licensing fees.
-Try to categorize them into 5-10 groups.
+Estimate your spending for the coming month, including fixed and variable expenses, and keep in mind infrequent items such as oil changes or getting new glasses.

 The Myths & Realities of Household Budgeting

 There are a number of reasons why many of us do not create or live by a budget.
 Many of these reasons are based on false assumptions or myths.
 The following are a few such myths and their corresponding realities that may help us overcome our own resistance to budgeting.

 Myth # 1: If I had more money, all of my problems would be solved.